deleterium/SmartC/docs/1-Basis.md

 Variables declarations can be inside other sentences, like `for (long i; i<10; i++)` or `if (a){ long i=0; ...}`, but their scope can only be 'global' or 'function', in other words, the result is the same as declaring variables at the program start (if global variables) or at the function start (if function variables).

 ### Functions
 As avaliable in C, the developer can make use of functions to make coding easier or reuse code from other projects.
 There is no need to put function prototypes at the beginning, the function can be used before it is declared, because their definitions are collected a step before the compiling process.
 Functions arguments and return values are passed using user stack.
-Recursive functions are allowed but developer must set manually and carefully a new size for "user stack pages" thru macro definition.
+Recursive functions are allowed but developer must set manually and carefully a new size for "user stack pages" thru preprocessor directives.
 There are two special functions: `void main(void)` explained before and `void catch(void)` explained at **Contract states** topic.
 It is not obligatory to use them.
 Functions can return also arrays and structs; the returning values can be used directly: example `if ( arrFn(a)[2] == 25 )` or `b = structFn(a)->value;`

 ### Built-in functions